-Drilling
+• Drilling Services

+VII.
 PROPOSAL FOR GEOTECHNICAL DRILLING SERVICES ON LAND

-- Evaluation Factors Form to be filled out by Firm: Firms evaluation factors form.doc (Please submit this the evaluation factors form as part of the Response to Announcement) - KYTC Published Rates and Production Rates Sheet for Region 1,2 & 3: Production Rates.xlsx (The Production Rates are for information only and are not to be submitted with the Response to Announcement.
+• Evaluation Factors Form to be filled out by Firm: Firms evaluation factors form.doc (Please submit this the evaluation factors form as part of the Response to Announcement)

+- KYTC Published Rates and Production Rates Sheet for Region 1, 2, & 3: Production Rates.xlsx - (The Production Rates, listed on the Rate Classifications sheet of the Master Pay Estimate Worksheet 2014-2016.xlsx) are for information only and are not to be submitted with the Response to Announcement.
 These rates will be used to negotiate contract rates with the four (4) selected consultants)